Database of Semantic Shifts

 During the course of the project, the database was expanded to include cases of lexical motivation.
 These are cases where the change in meaning goes beyond a single word and is accompanied by morphological derivation, including the formation of compounds.

 This approach allows researchers to examine different nomination strategies across languages.
 For instance, the mushroom Boletus edulis is called белый гриб (literally ‘white mushroom’) in Russian, Steinpilz (literally ‘stone mushroom’) in German, and зӧкныд (literally ‘thick mushroom’) in Udmurt (there are currently over 35 different motivational patterns for Boletus edulis in the database).
-The inclusion of these cases is crucial not only because nomination strategies reflect the material, social, and cultural realities of various linguistic communities and historical periods, but also because they demonstrate a continuum between cases of polysemy and morphologically derived compound terms.
+The inclusion of these cases is crucial not only because nomination strategies reflect the material, social, and cultural realities of various linguistic communities and historical periods, but also because they imply a continuum between cases of polysemy and morphologically derived compound terms.
 For instance, in French, bouche denotes both ‘mouth’ and ‘river mouth’, while in Russian and German, the latter meaning is morphologically derived (Russian устаустье and German MundMündung).

 Project goals